 Allan still plays an active part in the piping community today.
 He is a frequent attendee at solo-piping competitions and recitals and has been active with pipe-bands over many years, most prominently with Greater Glasgow Police Scotland Pipe Band.
 Additionally, Allan is part of the McCallum Bagpipes family, having long served the rapidly blossoming Ayrshire bagpipe manufacturers as an ambassador at home and abroad and as the well known host of the McCallum Bagpipes Roadshow.

 To set the ball rolling, Allan had a little persuasion left to do.
 He needed a professional cameraman and a website designer to bring the Pipers’ Persuasion project to to life.
-He was fortunate enough to recruit Paul Russell, who agreed to provide his audio/visual and production talent to the project on a voluntary basis and also Scott Currie of Scott Currie Web Design, who was happy to volunteer his Web experience to the project.
+He was fortunate enough to recruit Paul Russell, who agreed to provide his audio/visual and production talent to the project on a voluntary basis and also Scott Currie, who was happy to volunteer his Web experience to the project.

 After a frenetic summer of preparation, filming, editing, production and Web development, Pipers’ Persuasion was completed before the end of the 2010 pipe band season and officially launched on Wednesday 1 September, 2010.